-Wenceslaus Hollar, the famous etcher, is buried in St Margaret's church Westminster and has a wall tablet there.
-The present oval tablet, designed and made by David Kindersley, replaced one lost by bomb damage during the Second World War.
+Wenceslaus Hollar, the famous etcher, was buried in the churchyard of St Margaret's church Westminster near the north west corner of the tower (according to antiquary John Aubrey).
+He has a modern a wall tablet within the church.
+This oval tablet, designed and made by David Kindersley, replaced one lost by bomb damage during the Second World War.
 The inscription reads:

 It is on the north wall and was unveiled on 28th June 1972.

 The original memorial, probably by Frederick Wilcoxson, had the following inscription: